 Since Jeff Sessions' replacement as US Attorney General by President Trump with William Barr, there has been very little clarity as to how the Trump Administration, or more specifically Attorney General Barr, will enforce federal law or how they will deal with states that have legalized medical or recreational cannabis.
 While bipartisan support is gaining traction on decriminalization and reform, there is no imminent timeline on any potential legislation.
 There is no guarantee that the current Presidential administration will not change its stated policy regarding the low-priority enforcement of US federal laws that conflict with state laws.
 Additionally, any new US federal government administration that follows the Trump administration could change this policy and decide to enforce the US federal law vigorously.
-Any such change in the US federal government's enforcement of current US federal law could cause adverse financial impact and remain a significant risk to the Company's businesses, which could in turn have an impact on the Company's operations or financial results.
-A change in its enforcement policies could impact the ability of the Company to continue as a going concern. (see "Risk Factors.")
+Any such change in the US federal government's enforcement of current US federal law could cause adverse financial impact and remain a significant risk to the Company's businesses, which could in turn have an impact on the Company to continue as a going concern. (see "Risk Factors.")